izuzi/ip2asn/README.md

 Script `asn-cache-purge.sh` is used to purge cached data.
 You may want to run this script hourly using crontab.
 (Edit parameters as needed.)

 Script `update-asn2name.sh` is used to download database file for mapping AS numbers to their names.
-You may want to run this script once daily using crontab.
+You may want to run this script (not more than) once daily using crontab.
 (Edit parameters as needed.)

 ## Usage